Animal Care

 At Maple Leaf, we work hard to keep our animals healthy and safe from disease through comprehensive care managed by veterinarians and through our biosecurity practices that provide strong protection against animal diseases entering our operations.

-All of our pigs and poultry are inspected by Canadian Food Inspection Agency veterinarians at our plants because only healthy animals may be processed for food.
+All of our poultry are inspected by Canadian Food Inspection Agency veterinarians at our plants because only healthy animals may be processed for food.

-Some animal diseases are particularly devastating to animals.
-Two such diseases are Highly Pathogenic Avian Influenza, which can affect commercial poultry, wild birds, and other animals, and African Swine Fever, which can affect domestic and wild pigs.
+Some animal diseases are particularly devastating to animals such as, Highly Pathogenic Avian Influenza, which can affect commercial poultry, wild birds, and other animals.